 It passed one of the most restrictive abortion laws in the country.
 Starting in September, it banned abortions after a fetal heartbeat is detected.
 There are also no exceptions for cases of rape or incest.
 And while a number of red states have passed similar bills in recent years, Texas is doing things differently.

-Overall, abortion providers have seen visitations plummet.
+Since the law took effect on Sept 1, abortion providers have seen visitations plummet.
 And reports have shown the impact the law has had on women in the Lone Star State: The 19th chronicled the experiences at an abortion care clinic in the state hours before the law took effect.
 The Texas Tribune reported that health clinics in other states are getting inundated with patients from Texas.
 And Alan Braid, a physician in San Antonio, wrote an op-ed saying that he violated the state law on Sept 6, because he says he “had a duty of care to this patient,” and because the patient “has a fundamental right to receive this care.”
 He's since been sued by two people, and neither of them live in Texas.